 The question remains, however: what do we accomplish when we build for tomorrow?
 What is it that’s right in front of us now that we’re most likely losing sight of?
 Most people, on their second or third marriage, will tell you they sacrificed their family life for their calling, because normal people don’t sacrifice their private lives, represented by the 4th house, for a mere 9 to 5 job.

 Illustrating this 10th house principle, recent political unrest in Egypt has brought about the fall of Zahi Hawass, who has, for a long time, been the Minister of Antiquities in Egypt, and was zealously trying to collect artifacts from countries that had taken them as plunder.
+Yet he incurred animosity from many he had thwarted in Egyptian politics, and with the end of one regime, the old order was ousted, and his replacement was found, someone less determined to resist change.
 His star rose, and fell.
 Will his star rise again?

 This was inevitable, since you know by now how Alan Parsons influences me:

 - Great pyramid may hold two hidden chambers (holykaw.alltop.com)